glasnt/blog/_posts/2017-09-03-djangocontiki-wrap-up.md

-[0]: Okay, in the scheme of things, DjangoCon AU is nothing more than a miniconf, but still
+<a name="footnote_0"></a>0: Okay, in the scheme of things, DjangoCon AU is nothing more than a miniconf, but still

-[1]: Even through all three of us are serial conference goers, I've never mananged to see either of their talks until this last trip
+<a name="footnote_1"></a>1: Even through all three of us are serial conference goers, I've never mananged to see either of their talks until this last trip